This is how strength training helps you run faster.

 - eliashuh

-Strength training is often overlooked by runners who assume it’s irrelevant or even detrimental to their endurance performance.
-However, research shows that strength and endurance training are not mutually exclusive—in fact, they complement each other.
+Research shows that strength and endurance training are not mutually exclusive.
+In fact, they complement each other.
 A recent study published in Sports Medicine highlights how strength training positively impacts running performance, particularly for middle- and long-distance runners.
-Here are five key findings from the study on how strength training can benefit your running.
+This is especially intriguing for hybrid athletes since running and strength training are the two key components of hybrid training program.
+Here are five of my key findings from the study on how strength training can benefit your running.

 1. Improved Running Economy

 Strength training enhances running economy, which is your body’s efficiency in using oxygen while running at a given pace.
 The study revealed that heavy resistance training and plyometrics significantly improve running economy by increasing muscle stiffness and elastic energy return.
-This means that with the same effort, you can run faster and longer, making every stride more efficient.
+This was found out to be helpfull especially with higher paces (when running faster than 12 km/h).

 2. Increased Maximal Strength and Power